 If you’re starting, I recommend sticking with The Authority Site System course until your first authority site gets to $1,000/month.

 Even though Authority Hacker Pro only launches once per year, understand that building authority sites, with SEO being the primary traffic source, takes time.

-The Authority Site System is more then capable of delivering you results if you put in the work.
-You can get started with The Authority Site System here.
+The Authority Site System 3.0 is more than capable of delivering you results if you put in the work.
+You can check out The Authority Site System here.

 Yet, if you know you’re ALL IN and the Authority Hacker Pro course is on sale while you’re reading this review article, you might as well get AH Pro because it includes The Authority Site System in it.

 And if you’ve already had an authority site that’s making more than $1,000/month, get started with Authority Hacker Pro when it’s on sale!

 Picking a good affiliate marketing course in a sea of gurus fighting for your attention can be a tricky business.

 - Give you an honest review of the Authority Hacker courses.

 - Give you insights on what it takes to build an authority site.